steven-solomon/soonernotfaster/content/posts/learn-programing-by-intention.md

 end
 ```

 We now have a working bit of code that validates and creates a transaction.
 This loop of call/implement/call allows us to think at the same level of abstraction in each function we write.
-Only when we can’t delegate anymore do we have to specify a real detail of some behavior.
+Only when we can’t delegate anymore, do we have to specify a real detail of some behavior.

 # Conclusion

-If we follow this declare first, implement later strategy, we can end up with some really clean code.
+If we follow this declaration first, implement later strategy, can we end up with some clean code.
 It will be easy to read exactly what is happening.
-Heck, even our PM could read it and we don’t need tons of comments either.
+Heck, even our PM could read it, and we don’t need tons of comments either.
 Here is a sample of code that can come from this technique.

 ```ruby
 transaction = make_transaction(params)